FAQ

 Almost all of it.

-The entire web based user interface utilizes only the GroveStreams API for non-static page data.
-A popular way to become familiar with the GroveStreams API is to use the Google Chrome browser and hit F12 to monitor all HTTP calls from the browser to GroveStreams.com.
+The entire web based user interface utilizes only the GroveStreams APIs for non-static page data.
+A popular way to become familiar with the GroveStreams HTTP API is to use the Google Chrome browser and hit F12 to monitor all HTTP calls from the browser to GroveStreams.com.

 Feel free to design your own user interface using our API.